mattrussi/gitlab-com-runbooks/docs/gitaly/gitaly-repository-corruption.md

 These refs are bound to a pipeline.
 Look up the CI pipeline ID from the ref (`refs/pipelines/123456789` would be pipeline ID `123456789`).
 Then click any job, and on the right-hand side you will see the commit it is targeting.

 ## Oh no!
-There are missing commits after a garbage collection!
+There are missing commits after a garbage collection

 First of all, keep calm. :) We **should** still have it in snapshots.